 According to the nongovernmental organization (NGO) Invisible Children, the LRA perpetrated at least 22 attacks on civilians in the Mbomou Uele border region in January.
 Five civilians were killed and 26 abducted.
 In February the LRA reportedly committed 30 attacks, killing at least 15 civilians and abducting 25 others.

 The 3R, MPC, UPC, FPRC, and Anti-balaka groups participated in ethnic killings related to cattle theft (see section 6).

 There were no reports of disappearances by or on behalf of government authorities.
 There were reports that forces from the ex-Seleka, Anti-balaka, and other armed groups were responsible for politically motivated disappearances.
 Those abducted included police and civilians (see section 1.g.).

 There were many reports of disappearances committed by the LRA for the purposes of recruitment and extortion (see section 1.g.).

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-Although the law prohibits torture and specifies punishment for those found guilty of physical abuse, there were reports from NGOs that Central African Armed Forces (FACA) soldiers, gendarmes, and police were responsible for torture (see section 1.g.).
+Although the law prohibits torture and specifies punishment for those found guilty of physical abuse, there were reports from NGOs that soldiers of the Central African Armed Forces (FACA), gendarmes, and police were responsible for torture.

 d.
 Arbitrary Arrest or Detention